tabwrangler/tabwrangler/README.md

 # Tab Wrangler

-Automatically closes tabs you haven't used in a while and makes it easy to get them back
+A Google Chrome & Mozilla Firefox extension that automatically closes tabs you haven't used in a while and makes it easy to get them back

 ## Installation